Punk Tactics: Overview

 The album is primarily a rap rock and punk rap album.
 Joey Valence's production style is influenced by old-school hip-hop artists including the Beastie Boys, Heavy D, and Quad City DJ's and modern-day drum and bass and dance musicians.
 Video game music was also a large influence in the album, with Valence being inspired by game soundtracks such as ones from Wipeout 2097 and Ape Escape.
 The lyrics also reference or mention games such as Mortal Kombat, Super Mario Bros., and Super Smash Bros.
 Melee, in addition to other aspects of popular culture.

 Songs

 There are a variety of genres represented in Punk Tactics.
 "Gumdrop" ventures into hyperpop, and "Drop!!" and "Startafight" both have elements of rave.
 In "Tanaka 2", Logic enters for a highly technical verse.

 Critical reception

 The album received positive reviews.
 Finlay Holden of Dork rated the album a four out of five, noting the infectiousness of the duo's personality throughout the album.
-Luke Nuttall of the The Soundboard noted the extreme similarity of the duo to the music of the Beastie Boys and the variety and playfulness of the production.
+Luke Nuttall of The Soundboard noted the extreme similarity of the duo to the music of the Beastie Boys and the variety and playfulness of the production.
 He also stated that the duo's main distinction is their confidence.